go-while/nntp-mongodb-storage/README.md

 - `Mongo_Insert_queue`: This channel is used to enqueue articles for insertion as `MongoArticle` instances, which will be processed by the insert worker goroutines.
 - `Mongo_Reader_queue`: This channel is used to enqueue read requests for articles, which will be processed by the reader worker goroutines.

-- The integer parameters DelWorker, InsWorker, and GetWorker determine the level of concurrency for article deletion, insertion, and read operations, respectively.
+- The integer parameters `DelWorker`, `InsWorker`, and `GetWorker` determine the level of concurrency for article deletion, insertion, and read operations, respectively.

 - The integer parameters `DelQueue`, `InsQueue`, and `GetQueue` control the length of the respective channels to manage buffering of requests before the send operation blocks.